Marvel Cinematic Universe timeline: The Infinity Saga

 Iron Man 2 is set six months after the events of Iron Man, and around the same time as Thor according to comments made by Nick Fury.
 Several of the Marvel One-Shots short films also occur around the events of Phase One films, including The Consultant (set after the events of Iron Man 2 and The Incredible Hulk), A Funny Thing Happened on the Way to Thor's Hammer (set before the events of Thor), Item 47 (set after The Avengers), and Agent Carter (set one year after the events of Captain America: The First Avenger).
 Iron Man 3 takes place about six months after The Avengers, during Christmas; Thor: The Dark World is set one year later; and Captain America: The Winter Soldier is two years after.
 Avengers: Age of Ultron and Ant-Man ended the phase in 2015, with several months passing between those films in-universe as in real life.
 The One-Shot All Hail the King is set after the events of Iron Man 3.

 Captain America: Civil War begins a year after Age of Ultron, with Avengers: Infinity War set two years after that.
-Black Panther and Spider-Man: Homecoming respectively beginning a week and several months after Civil War; Thor: Ragnarok beginning four years after The Dark World and two years after Age of Ultron, around the same time as Civil War and Homecoming; Doctor Strange taking place over a whole year and ending in late 2016, "up to date with the rest of the MCU"; Ant-Man and the Wasp also set two years after Civil War and shortly before Infinity War; and both Guardians of the Galaxy and its sequel Vol. 2 being explicitly set in 2014, which Marvel Studios president Kevin Feige believed would create a four-year gap between Vol. 2 and Infinity War, though the other MCU films up to that point do not specify years onscreen.
+Black Panther and Spider-Man: Homecoming respectively begin a week and several months after Civil War.
+Thor: Ragnarok begins four years after The Dark World and two years after Age of Ultron, around the same time as Civil War and Homecoming.
+Doctor Strange takes place over a whole year, ending in late 2016, bringing the film "up to date with the rest of the MCU".
+Both Guardians of the Galaxy and its sequel Vol. 2 are explicitly set in 2014, which Marvel Studios president Kevin Feige believed would create a four-year gap between Vol. 2 and Infinity War, though the other MCU films up to that point do not specify years onscreen.

-Ant-Man and the Wasp and Captain Marvel are set earlier in the timeline; the latter is set in 1995.
+Ant-Man and the Wasp and Captain Marvel are set earlier in the timeline; the former is set two years after Civil War and shortly before Infinity War, while the latter is set in 1995.
 Avengers: Endgame begins shortly after Infinity War and ends in 2023 after a five-year time jump.
 It confirms dates for several of the other films, including The Avengers in 2012, Thor: The Dark World in 2013, Guardians of the Galaxy in 2014, Doctor Strange around 2017, and Ant-Man and the Wasp in 2018 before Infinity War.
 Spider-Man: Far From Home begins eight months after Endgame in 2024.